saldavonschwartz/easyKVO/README.md

 Installation
 ============

-Copy the category to your project and either include it in your prefix header for global scope or in whichever file you want.
+Copy the category to your project and include the header in your prefix header for global scope or in whichever file you want.

 Usage